-Over the past 25-30 years, the business and professional services (BPS) sector has been ascendant in the West Midlands.
+Over the past 25-30 years, the Business, Professional and Financial services (BPFS) sector has been ascendant in the West Midlands.
 In the context of productivity and skills, it is the biggest contributor to the regional economy and a significant employer of high quality jobs.